 If they’re just starting kindergarten, choose a school that has a strong kindergarten program.
 Or if your child is older and looking to change schools, find a Montessori school that offers classes for their needs.

 Choose a school that is well-equipped with the programs, level, and age group that fits your child.
-Click on this page for an example of a school offering classes from infant to elementary.

 Tour the Classrooms